Is Staten Island Safe?

 Despite the landfill jokes, it doesn’t get much fresher than Staten Island, ecologically.
 Much of Staten Island is protected wetlands.
 Most notable is an area known as ‘The Greenbelt’ where many residents enjoy hiking the trails and swimming in the freshwater pond.
 The Green Belt is notable because it was almost a highway until environmentalists stepped in.

-There’s actually over 170 official parks, many with scenic lookout spots.
+There are actually over 170 official parks, many with scenic lookout spots.
 And the beaches!
 It’s an island, so the ocean views are spectacular.

 Staten Island benefits from a rich culinary history, thanks to the diversity of the island’s population.
 Popular restaurants offer choices ranging from German to Italian, Mexican and even Sri Lankan!